CTActual/todo-diary-sample-project/install.docs/README.md

 The existing entries can be removed with access to the todolist database.

 Future versions of this code will probably have more features not outlined here.

+Additional 2023 features:  New features include the full To-Do List and full Diary pages.
+The full To-Do List page has sorting and filtering options now along with pagination.
+The full Diary page has pagination.